Do you have a passion for marine science and desire to share your enthusiasm with others?

 Available Volunteer Opportunities

-Volunteers contribute hours in a wide variety of areas within Marine Extension and Georgia Sea Grant.
-Volunteers are interviewed and then placed according to their interests and the unit’s needs.
+There are a range of volunteer opportunities at Marine Extension and Georgia Sea Grant.
+Volunteers are placed according to their interests and the unit’s needs.
 As the needs change, other opportunities become available.
 Training for each area is performed on the job and varies according to need.
-Please review the list of opportunities currently available to determine your area of interest and then fill in an online application.
+Please review the list of opportunities below to determine your area of interest.

 Marine Education Center and Aquarium Docent